-If you are used to bundled investment costs some of this may be shocking.
+If you are used to “bundled investment costs” some of this may be shocking.
 However, no that one way or another you have been paying these costs.
-If you are a participant in a 401(k) or profit sharing plan have you read your participant fee disclosure?
-If so, this should give you some idea of what I’m talking about.
-If not, I recommend you work with a financial planner who can help you understand those fees.
+If you are a participant in a 401(k) or profit-sharing plan have you read your participant fee disclosure?
+This should give you some idea of what I’m talking about.
+And if that is not the case, I recommend you work with a financial planner who can help you understand those fees.

 10. What investment philosophy does the financial planner believe in?

-Now this is where you will really get a feel for their approach to investing.
-I believe the answer should include a reliance on portfolio construction rather than picking investments from hot or trendy investment companies.
-You should be expected to invest according to what is required to reach your goals and not necessarily what this investment advisor is good at.
-They should be there to help you buy quality investments to hold for the long run and ensure they are held in the most tax-efficient manner).
+Now, this is where you will really get a feel for their approach to investing.
+I believe the answer should include reliance on portfolio construction rather than picking investments from hot or trendy investment companies.
+You should be guided to invest according to what you value, and those values can help you reach your financial goals.
+Not necessarily what a financial planner or investment advisor is good at!
+A financial professional should help you buy quality investments to hold for the long run and ensure they are held in the most tax-efficient manner).

 They should also ask you whether investing according to your social values and life passions is important to you?
 If you say yes, they should talk about their capability to support those goals rather than telling you why you will make less money.
 I was once told that I should invest in the advisor’s proprietary investments and that I could give the money to charity later.
 I had expressed wanting to invest in companies that supported women and minorities in their hiring.
 That did not seem to be charitable in my mind.

-Prudent financial planning will help you match the right investment philosophy with your plans objectives.
+Prudent financial planning will help you match the right investment philosophy with the objectives of your plan.
 Financial planners look at what do you need to accomplish first, then align you with the most appropriate investment tools to do the work.
 Not show you great investment tools and try to determine where they may fit in.
-That’s backwards.
+That’s backward!

-11. Which outside professionals do you bring in, and when do you bring them in?
+11. Which outside financial planners do you bring in, and when do you bring them in?

 No one person can know everything about money.
 It is impossible.
 Therefore, a good financial advisor will have one or more outside professionals they work with, such as lawyers, accountants, mortgage brokers, and so on.